 With older children, you may find they don’t want to talk at first, and that’s OK.
 Tell them you’re there and available when they are ready to talk.
 Of course, if you are worried about their safety, be upfront and let them know the conversation is not optional.

-If something scary happens to your child, or in the world around her, she’s probably going to have questions.
-While addressing a frightening topic can be intimidating, conversations about day-to-day issues can be just as challenging.
+If something frightening happens to your child, or in the world around them, they're probably going to have questions.
+While addressing a scary topic can be intimidating, conversations about day-to-day issues can be just as challenging.
 Regardless of the subject matter, it’s important to be a good listener.

 If your child doesn’t want to talk, don’t push it.
-Let her know you saw the news (or you heard what his classmate said, etc.), it’s really upsetting and that you’re there if she wants to talk about it.
+Let them know you saw the news (or you heard what their classmate said, etc.), it’s really upsetting and that you’re there if they want to talk about it.
 On the other hand, if a question catches you off guard, it’s OK to say, “I’m not sure.
 Let me think about that.”
-(But be sure to follow up.)
+(Just be sure to follow up.)

-As much as you want to ease your child’s pain, try to avoid comments that might dismiss her feelings, such as “everything will be fine” or “don’t worry about that,” notes Children’s Healthcare of Atlanta Strong4Life therapist Jody Baumstein, LCSW.
-“When a child’s feelings are dismissed, she may think you’re saying her feelings are not OK.
-In that case, she’s not going to share those feelings again.
-It also doesn’t help reduce her stress,” she says.
+As much as you want to ease your child’s pain, try to avoid comments that might dismiss their feelings, such as “everything will be fine” or “don’t worry about that,” notes Children’s Healthcare of Atlanta Strong4Life therapist Jody Baumstein, LCSW.
+“When a child’s feelings are dismissed, they may think you’re saying their feelings are not OK.
+In that case, they're not going to share those feelings again.
+It also doesn’t help reduce their stress,” Baumstein says.

-Here are some examples of responding in a way that lets your child feel heard without minimizing her feelings:
+Here are some examples of responding in a way that lets your child feel heard without minimizing their feelings:

-- “You’re scared to go to school because of all the shootings in the news.
+- “You’re nervous to go to school because of all the shootings in the news.
 I can imagine that’s really scary for you.”

 - “You got uncomfortable when your classmate made a nasty comment to you.
 That sounds really upsetting.”